ayaDjellato/pharmacy-gestionner/pharma_gestionner/README.md

 The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources as -`controlers`: the folder who maintains all the different controllers of the interface
+- `src`: the folder to maintain sources
-    `models`: contains the models of the project such as patient vente and stock `sample`: contains the graphic interfaces build through scene builder presented in fxml format
 - `bin`: the folder to maintain dependencies

+the folders contained in src:
+- `controlers`: the folder who maintains all the different controllers of the interface -`models`: contains the models of the project such as patient vente and stock -`sample`: contains the graphic interfaces build through scene builder presented in fxml format
-the compiled output files will be generated in the `bin` folder by default.

-mainprint represent the main class of this work
+the compiled output files will be generated in the `bin` folder by default. mainprint represent the main class of this work

 ### user guide